nishantc1527/Algorithms-Java/README.md

 Has lots of algorithms in Java with a description for each Algorithm, along with JUnit testing.

+Many of these algorithm problems come from a interview preparing website called [LeetCode](https://leetcode.com/problemset/all/).
+If you want, you can also check out [my LeetCode solutions](https://github.com/nishantc1527/LeetCode).

 # [Implementations](https://github.com/nishantc1527/Algorithms/tree/master/src/Main/java/com/nishant/algorithms)

  ## [Sorting](https://github.com/nishantc1527/Algorithms/tree/master/src/Main/java/com/nishant/algorithms/Sorting)